kenjennings/Atari-Dragonfear/README.md

 202-07-14 - Modified to replace the numeric array with a string.
 This allows the screen redraw to be donw with one PRINT directly to the screen instead of looping through the numeric array and converting each element to a character.

 2020-02-27 - Added Routine at 2100 to provide joystick input instead of keyboard.
 The bulk of the remaining program is unchanged.
-Only the INPUT Z$ is changes to GOSUB the joystick reading routine.
+Only the INPUT Z$ is changed to GOSUB to the joystick reading routine.
 The Joystick routine populates Z$ with the character that would have been typed from the keyboard.

 ---